3 Beekman Street

 Hudson Valley residents receive free admission to Dia Beacon on the last Sunday of each month.
 The Hudson Valley encompasses the following counties: Albany, Columbia, Dutchess, Greene, Orange, Putnam, Rensselaer, Rockland, Saratoga, Schenectady, Sullivan, Ulster, Washington, and Westchester.

-Additionally, City of Beacon residents (including the adjacent Hudson Valley communities of Chelsea, Fishkill, and Glenham) receive free admission to Dia Beacon every Saturday and Sunday.
+Additionally, City of Beacon and Newburgh residents receive free admission to Dia Beacon every day.

 Hudson Valley Free Days at Dia Beacon are made possible by Kiki McMillan, Charlie Pohlad, and the Pohlad family.

 Dia Beacon provides public tours every Saturday and Sunday at 12 pm and 1:30 pm.
-Tours are free with admission.
+Tours are free with admission; no reservation required.

 A guided, 20-minute walk-through of Michael Heizer’s North, East, South, West (1967/2002) is given at 9:30 am before the museum opens on all days of operation.
 Please note that tours are limited to a maximum of 6 guests.
 Guests under 18 years of age are not allowed.
 Photography during the walk-through is not permitted.